seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     old wording back and must fail.
 A stated absence nobody can plant and catch is not yet checked.

+51. **A freshness check is two-sided, or it is not a freshness check.**
+    `now − ts ≤ limit` is satisfied by every payload timestamped in the future, so a producer whose clock runs ahead delivers a stale snapshot that presents as fresh — the exact failure the check exists to prevent, arriving through the check itself and reported as a pass.
+An age window therefore has a floor as well as a ceiling, and the floor is the producer's plausible clock skew rather than zero: the phone that writes the payload and the machine that reads it are different clocks, and a hard zero would refuse healthy data every time they disagree by a second.
+The one-sided form is invisible in testing because every fixture a author writes is in the past.
+52. **A deny-list filter is proven against real paths, never against its own intent.**
+    `'**/*.md'` carries a literal separator, so it never matches a root-level file: a filter written to mean «no Markdown starts the bot» started it on every upload of the map or a contract, and nothing anywhere reported it, because a filter that fails open produces a workflow that runs and succeeds.
+Green is not evidence about a filter.
+Any `paths` or `paths-ignore` entry is therefore evaluated against a changed-file list taken from `git diff --name-only` rather than typed, in **both** directions — with the pattern and without it — and against a control path that must still fire, since a filter matching everything also passes the first test.
+    This is inv.
+45 applied to a matcher: a comparator never proven on identity, and a filter never proven to exclude, support no claim.
+A `paths-ignore` list with no `paths` allow-list beside it fires on every path nobody thought to name, which is the shape that produced this entry and remains the shape in `main.yml`.
 ---

 ## 5. Limits